Family Values & Education

 Utah's large families and limited education budgets mean we need to be smarter about how we invest in education.
 That means empowering parents with choices, reducing administrative bloat, and putting resources in classrooms—not district bureaucracies.

-Parents have the right to know what their children are being taught and to opt out of content that conflicts with their values.
+No one knows a child better than their parents.
+You have the right to know what your children are being taught, to review curriculum materials, and to opt out of content that conflicts with your family's values.
 No exceptions.
 No bureaucratic runarounds.
+I'll fight to ensure that transparency isn't optional—it's the standard.
+When parents are empowered with information and genuine partnership with educators, students thrive.

-AI is transforming how we work and learn.
-I meet weekly with some of the nation's top AI and cybersecurity engineers—I understand both the opportunity and the risks.
-I support embracing AI's value while teaching children the critical thinking skills to use it wisely.
-The next generation should leverage technology, not be replaced by it.
+AI is transforming how we work and learn—and our kids will graduate into a world shaped by it.
+I meet weekly with some of the nation's top AI and cybersecurity engineers, so I understand both the opportunity and the risks.
+Utah's students need the critical thinking skills to use these tools wisely, not be replaced by them.
+I'll advocate for curriculum that prepares the next generation to lead with technology, not follow it blindly.

 As a husband and father, every policy decision I consider gets filtered through one question: "How does this affect Utah families?"
 My education in Behavioral Science - Family Studies wasn't just academic—it shaped how I see the world.